You’ve got a great product, a slick looking ecommerce site but you’re not getting any visitors and not making any sales… what gives?

 An excellent way of creating new unique content is blogging.
 Blogging is a great tool for ecommerce websites because you can showcase your new products, review products, talk about the latest trends and it gives you something interesting to share on social media.

 Creating articles on a regular basis will allow you to target new keywords and attract new visitors.
 It also allows you to sell without having to hard sell.
 By dropping in links into the article you can to direct your visitors to relevant products and improve the internal linking of your content.
+If you need some help in the blogging department take a look at our “Finding Ideas for Blog Articles with Ease” article.

 If you’re comfortable making the changes above you can start to climb the ranks and let your visitors find your website.
 In our experience ecommerce websites require a lot of work to keep on top of the constant changes.
 We can take the stress out of choosing the best keywords to use, apply them to your website and monitor the results on a monthly basis.Email us or call 0161 338 3903 if you’d like to know more about our ecommerce SEO services.